r3leaf-earth/read-netcdf/README.md

 # read-netcdf
-This is a parser for netcdf-files storing climate data for Europe and Germany.
-It currently supports reading files from 5 datasets (4 are actually netCDF):
+This is a parser for files storing climate data for Europe and Germany.
+It currently supports reading files from 6 datasets (5 are actually netCDF, one fixed width text file).
+Datasources are Copernicus CDS (Climate Data Store) and the DWD (Deutscher Wetterdienst).

+Copernicus CDS:
   * Regional Climate Projections from **CORDEX** climate models regarding the variable 'tas' (average daily temperature) for Europe
   * a **Heatwaves** and Cold Spells dataset for Europe (climate projections)
   * a **Temperature Statistics** dataset for Europe (climate projections)
+  * a **Climate Indicators** dataset for Europe (reanalysis and climate projections) regarding precipitation variables
+DWD:
   * **HOSTRADA**, historical data (until present, still updated) for Germany
-  * TRY for Germany with a present and future representative year
+  * TRY for Germany with a present and future representative year (fixed width textfiles)

 The scripts named `read_...` reads from netCDF or other data files, which you have to download from climate data stores.
 See the section on [prerequisites](#Prerequisites) below for datasets from Copernicus Climate Data Store.
 NOTE, that they write to outfiles and usually append to them!
 This is useful for collecting data from monthly datafiles into one outfile containing the data for a whole year.